Murcia: Main sights

 In the metropolitan area are also the Azud de la Contraparada reservoir and the Noria de La Ñora water wheel.

 Festivals

+Holy Week

 The Holy Week procession hosted by the city is among the most famous throughout Spain.
 This traditional festival portrays the events which lead up to and include the Crucifixion according to the New Testament.
 Life-sized, finely detailed sculptures by Francisco Salzillo (1707–1783) are removed from their museums and carried around the city in elegant processions amid flowers and, at night, candles, pausing at stations which are meant to re-enact the final moments before the crucifixion of Jesus.